aerogear/offix/docs/ref-react-offix-hooks.md

 In the example above, the following happens.

-1. An `OfflineClient` is created.
+1. An `ApolloOfflineClient` is created.
-2. `useState()` is used to set state that will hold the `apolloClient`, once initialized.
+2. `useState()` is used to set a boolean that will be `true` once the client is initialized.
-3. `offixClient.init()` is called inside a `useEffect` call making sure the initialization happens only once.
-Once initialized, the `apolloClient` state will be set.
+3. `client.init()` is called inside a `useEffect` call making sure the initialization happens only once.
-4. If the `apolloClient` state is there, then the application is rendered including the `OffixProvider` and the `ApolloProvider`.
+4. If `initialized` is true, then the application is rendered including the `ApolloOfflineProvider` and the `ApolloProvider`.
 Otherwise a loading screen is shown.

 ## useOfflineMutation